 Car seats are available through a distribution program for financially disadvantaged families.
 Those in need, please call for further information.

 There are many different chronic diseases.
 If you need more information about a chronic disease, we may be able to help you.
 Please call for more information.
 Montgomery County Public Health is part of the RHENSOM (the Rural Health Education Network of Schoharie, Otsego and Montgomery), which is designed to provide health education and information that promotes a healthy lifestyle to the member rural areas.
 The focus is on healthy eating and exercise as a means to prevent obesity, diabetes, heart disease and other chronic diseases along with education about these issues.
 As a member of the Pediatric Asthma Coalition of the Capitol Region this multi-County organization is working to educate professionals and the community about asthma.
-For more information click here*.
+Visit the Department of Health Diseases & Conditions website* for more information.

 The communicable disease program is responsible for investigating reports of communicable disease as reported by physicians, hospitals and labs.
 Case investigation and follow up education is provided to the public for the current reportable diseases.
-For more information click here*.
+Visit the Department of Health Diseases & Conditions website* for more information.

 The education of County residents is an important component of the Public Health Department.
 The Community Health Nurses, the Community Health Worker and the Coordinated Children’s Services staff provide health education.
 Education takes place on home visits, during clinics, in coordination with other departments and during various health fairs and community events, as well as through the media.
 Through coordination with other area agencies and organizations, health education is provided throughout the County.

 At Montgomery County Public Health, we work to ensure that the children in our County are fully vaccinated according to the recommended schedule.
 Vaccines are provided to eligible children through our VFC (Vaccines For Children) program.
 Associated administration fees are based on a sliding fee scale.
 Adult vaccines are also available at a nominal fee.
 Clinics are available at our office in Fonda.
 Call 853-3531 for further information or to schedule an appointment.
 Annual adult influenza clinics are also offered in the fall.
-For more information click here*.
+Visit the Department of Health's website on Vaccines and Immunizations* for more information.

 The lead poisoning prevention program works to educate and inform the public on the dangers of lead poisoning and provides a comprehensive program to children with elevated lead levels.
 Lead screening is available at all our clinics at a sliding fee scale.
-For more information click here*.
+Visit the Department of Health's website on Lead Poisoning Prevention* for more information.

 A broad range of free services is available to pregnant women and new moms in Montgomery County.
 A nurse offers all new moms a home visit.
 During this visit the nurse gives guidance and information on parenting and baby care.
 An assessment of the baby is done.
 A packet of information is left with the family, offering information on various health topics, such as, immunizations, family planning, breastfeeding/ formula preparation and safety issues.
 Videos on infant care are also available.
 Referrals are made to other agencies as needed.